Sep9

 Teaches how faithful and blind obedience to Christ’s command often fulfills prophecy without even knowing it.

-In context Zachariah’s prophesy is speaking of God’s promise to judge the nations surrounding Judah.
-He would subdue them to prevent them from oppressing His covenant people.
+In context Zachariah’s prophesy is meant to encourage and spur on the Israelites who have been in exile for 70 years in Babylon.
+Promising God’s deliverance from the foreign nations around them.
+Subduing them from oppressing His covenant people.
 He would also find a remnant among them who would worship Him.
 In our passage, He announced the advent of the long-awaited king, a future Davidic ruler who would cease wars and bring peace to the world.
 Such good news prompted God to issue a command to His covenant people, saying, Rejoice greatly, O daughter of Zion!
 Shout in triumph, O daughter of Jerusalem! (v 9).

 Notice when Matthew quoted the passage of Zachariah he left out part of the prophesy that says “Rejoice greatly Daughter Zion!
 Shout, Daughter Jerusalem“.
 Which you would think, well, that’s odd.
 Isn’t this the time when people will be shouting, praising, and rejoicing in Jesus arrival as KIng.
 That yes there would be great fanfare at Jesus’ arrival on Palm Sunday as He rode into Jerusalem.
 But Matthew also knew how the week would unfold with the cries of “Crucify Him”.
 Matthew also leaves out “He is righteous and having salvation”.
 That yes Jesus came to Save and show grace.
 But many rejected Him.
 Later When Jesus returns He will bring Salvation to those who repent and justice and judgment to those who continue in rebellion.